 Follow these guidelines for end of year appeals by mail:

 Keep It Simple.

 Be explicit with explaining your cause and needs up-front, and reiterate them in the closing of your year-end giving letter.
 People often read only the opening and closing paragraph of these letters and decide whether or not to give based on that reading alone.

-Don’t request donations due to negative cash-flow at the end of the year.
-Donors are motivated to change the world through positive contributions and gifts to help your organization accomplish your goals, not as a financial rescue mission.
+Don’t request donations due to negative cash flow at the end of the year.
+Donors are motivated to change the world through positive contributions and gifts to help your organization accomplish its goals, not as a financial rescue mission.

 Make it Easy to Donate.